Bloc/group-sessions/content/decks/react/PRESENTER_NOTES.md

 ```

 Any arguments (props) that you pass to components are stored on the props object.
-The props object is immutable and can not be changed.
+The props object is immutable and cannot be changed.
 Attempting to change <code>this.props</code> results in an error.